learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ### Indexing a Vector

-There are times when we have a lot of data in a vector (or array as we now know it) and we want to extract a portion of the data for some analysis.
-For example, maybe you want to know the first few values of a long array, or you want the integral of data between x = 4 and x = 6, but your vector covers 0 < x < 10.
+There will be times when you have a lot of data in a vector (or array as we now know it) and you want to extract a portion of the data for some analysis.
+For example, maybe you want to know the first few values of a long array, or you want the integral of data between $x = 4$ and $x = 6$, but your vector covers $0 < x < 10$.
 Indexing is the way to do these things.
 Let's generate a long vector to see this action using 10 values between -pi and pi (i.e. -3.14 to 3.14):

 ```python
 x = np.linspace(-np.pi, np.pi, 10)